Church of Our Lady of Egmanton: Architecture

 Parts of the church date back to Anglo-Saxon times.
 The stone building has a chancel, clerestoried nave, a north aisle of four bays, a south transept and a west tower.
 The windows in the south transept are late fourteenth century.
 The west tower was built in the 15th century.
 Romanesque features are a plain south doorway, the north arcade and the font.
 The three bells in the tower are by the foundry of John Taylor & Co.

 Shrine

 The shrine of Our Lady of Egmanton is within the parish church.
 The origin of the shrine is a reported apparition of the Virgin Mary to a local woman in nearby Ladywood, sometime prior to the 12th century.
 Until its destruction in 1547, the shrine was an object of devout pilgrimage.
-There are pilgrim crosses scratched by medieval pilgrims to mark the completion of a vow, by the south door and in the north isle.
+There are pilgrim crosses scratched by medieval pilgrims to mark the completion of a vow, by the south door and in the north aisle.
 Pilgrims from the north would traditionally use Egmanton as a stopping-off point as they travelled to Walsingham on pilgrimage.

 Modern pilgrimages to the shrine were restarted in 1929.
 In 1930 Father Alfred Hope Patten, restorer of the shrine of the Anglican Shrine of Our Lady of Walsingham, led a pilgrimage.
 The Society of Our Lady of Egmanton organizes several pilgrimages every year.